lynaghk/zmq-async/README.markdown

 The ZeroMQ thread writes `[sock-id val]` to the core.async thread's control channel when it receives value `val` from the socket with identifier `sock-id`.

-Sockets are closed when their corresponding core.async send channel is closed.
+Sockets are closed when their corresponding core.async in channel is closed.

 Now, you may be wondering: why not just create two new threads for each ZeroMQ socket (one blocking on incoming messages from the socket and another blocking on outgoing messages from the core.async channel).
 Conceptually, this is much simpler and would be reflected in the codebase.